 We trust that you find the Capital Markets Investment Review an insightful read.

-• Marketing campaign strategy, implementation and execution
+• Asset Marketing and campaign strategy, implementation and execution

 • Shopping centre acquisition and disposal